Controlled Text Generation with Natural Language Instructions: Experiments

 \subsection{Experimental Setup}

-\textbf{Model} We use T0-11B as our base model because it is instruction-tuned on many NLP tasks and thus can better understand and follow new task instructions (e.g., instructions for constrained text generation).
-T0-11B is initialized from the 11B parameters version of T5+LM~\citep{raffel2020exploring}, which is pre-trained on the C4 dataset with the text infilling objective, and instruction-tuned on a collection of various NLP datasets.
+\paragraph{Model} We use T0-11B as our base model because it has previously been instruction-tuned on many NLP tasks.
+T0-11B is initialized from the 11B parameter version of T5+LM~\citep{raffel2020exploring}, which is pre-trained on the C4 dataset with a text infilling objective and instruction-tuned on a collection of various NLP datasets.\looseness=-1

-\textbf{Training} Our model is trained on the mixture of training constraint types illustrated in Table \ref{tab:examples}.
-We reserve one semantic constraint (political slant) and two style constraints (humor and politeness) as unseen constraints, which are used for evaluating the few-shot constraint generalization ability of \method, and train the model on all other constraints.
+\paragraph{Training} Our model is trained on the mixture of training constraint types illustrated in Table \ref{tab:examples}.
+We hold out one semantic constraint (political slant) and two style constraints (humor and politeness) to evaluate \method's ability to generalize to unseen constraints.
+We fine-tune on all other constraints.
 Following \citet{raffel2020exploring}, we assemble our multi-constraints training mixture by combining and shuffling all examples from all training constraints.
-We train our model with the Adam~\citep{kingma2014adam} optimizer for 100K steps with a learning rate of 1e-4, a batch size of 1024 text pairs, a dropout rate of 0.1, and a learning rate warmup of 8K steps.
-Similar to \citet{sanh2022multitask}, we perform checkpoint selection by choosing the checkpoint with the highest constraint satisfaction rate on the validation splits of datasets of training constraints.
-This enables us to measure the true ability of \method to generalize to constraints that are unseen during training.
+We fine-tune our model with the Adam~\citep{kingma2014adam} optimizer for 100000 steps with a learning rate of 1e-4, a batch size of 1024 text pairs, a dropout rate of 0.1, and a learning rate warmup of 8000 steps.
+Following \citet{sanh2022multitask}, we perform checkpoint selection by choosing the checkpoint with the highest constraint satisfaction rate (see the next paragraph) on the validation splits of datasets of training constraints.\looseness=-1

-\textbf{Evaluation} We use constraint satisfaction rate and fluency as evaluation metrics to compare the performance of models on controlled text generation.
-The constraint satisfaction rate is evaluated as the percentage of constraints satisfied by the output text for lexical constraint, word-level exact match for parts-of-speech constraint, F1 score for syntax tree constraint, and sample-level success rate for length constraint.
-For semantic constraints and style constraints, we train a RoBERTa-based classifier to evaluate the satisfaction rate following previous work on text style transfer~\citep{xu-etal-2018-unpaired}.
-For fluency metric, we use the perplexity of the generated text under OPT-30B, a powerful language model trained on large-scale web text~\citep{zhang2022opt}.
+\paragraph{Evaluation} We consider two evaluation metrics: constraint satisfaction rate and fluency.
+The constraint satisfaction rate is computed differently for each type of constraint.
+For the lexical and length constraints, we take it to be exact match, for the part-of-speech sequence constraint, we take it to be token-level accuracy, and, for the syntactic tree constraint, we take it to be labeled constituent $F_1$, and, finally, for the semantic and style constraints, we train a RoBERTa-based classifier to evaluate the controlled generation, following previous work on text style transfer~\citep{xu-etal-2018-unpaired}.
+For our fluency metric, we use the perplexity of the generated text under OPT-30B, another language model trained on web text~\citep{zhang2022opt}.\looseness=-1